 Adjusting to working from home can be hard in many ways, but the favourite thing for everyone is the opportunity to burrow into comfy loungewear.

 We’d be lying if we said that we aren’t writing this in pajamas.
-But the fact is that we need to have some way to tell our body that its time to get to work.
+But the fact is that we need to have some way to tell our bodies that it’s time to get to work.

 Every single person needs to dress up for work and this could mean different things to different people.
 For some, it may be putting together a kickass outfit waist up and then putting on comfy loungewear below.
 For others, it could be rocking a full workday outfit with killer makeup and hair.